oliverlee/gyropcb/README.md

 - The measure line of the Kistler torque sensor cannot be pulled to ground.
 A fix requires the removal of transistor Q2 and the measure line to be connected to the collector end of transistor Q1.
 This bypasses and disables switch S1.
+- Silkscreen on J1, J3 incorrect: WIND1 and WIND2 reversed.